 Beginning automations based on deal scores

-Deal scoring also allows you to being automations when a lead reaches a certain deal score.
-You may want to use this option to send out a notification to your sales team to follow up with this lead once they reach that score.
+You might want to trigger automations when a lead reaches a certain deal score.
+For instance, you could create an automation that will send out a notification to your sales team to follow up with a lead once their deal reaches that score.

-Next, define the score that should trigger the automation and select if it should run once or multiple times.
-When finished, click "Add Start.”
+- Using the dropdowns, select which score should trigger the automation and set whether the automation should run once or multiple times.
+Then click "Add start."